architus/archit.us/docs/content/changelog/v0.1.0/index.md

 ### Features

-* `corona` gives an up-to-date graph on coronairus information in the US
 * `xpoll` same as `poll` but users can only choose one option at a time
 * `price` allows you to check the price of a company's shares
 * `settings` allows you to change the prefix Architus uses on a server basis